cherealnice/CatFacts/README.md

 ##### Components
  * App -- Puts main elements on the page.
- * Header -- Main app header.
+ * Header -- Main app header, has a checkbox input to sort cats.
  * CatsIndex -- Container for all cat items.
- * CatIndexItem - An individual component for each cat/fact combination.
+ * CatIndexItem - An individual component for each cat/fact combination which are draggable, implementing HTML5's Drag And Drop API.

 # How to Run These Files
 These files use NPM, Webpack, and Express.
 First, clone this repo, then run "npm install" and "webpack" in your terminal.
-After that, run command "npm start" and navigate to your browser's 'localhost:3000'.
+After that, run command "npm start" and navigate to your browser's "localhost:3000".
 You're on your way to learning about cats!